-I received my Doctor of Physical Therapy degree from the University of Washington in 2010.
+I received my Doctor of Physical Therapy degree from the University of Washington.
 Though I am deeply passionate about manual therapy, treatment of movement pattern disorders, muscle imbalances, neuromuscular re-education and Pilates, I have a huge appreciation for the study of nutrition.
 I use my education and background to promote evidenced-based natural medicine.
 I see nutrition as a key component of my patients’ health and work with many health professionals to provide holistic care to my patients.
 I enjoy the outdoors, am an avid hiker and mountain-climber, and love ice cream, cake and cookies…hence the blog.

 A few more bullet points about me: